 I have been studying the field of personal development for over 15 years.
-It started out as a desperate chase to solve my unhappiness with just about everything in my life.
+It started as a desperate chase to solve my unhappiness with just about everything in my life.

-I believed that my lack of a significant other, my miserable time at work, my cripplingly low self-esteem and lack of confidence, could all be resolved in the latest book, course or retreat.
+I believed that my lack of a significant other, my miserable time at work, my cripplingly low self-esteem and my lack of confidence, could all be resolved in the latest book, course or retreat.
 I could be more successful, healthier, attract the right love, and kick ass in every area of my life.
 I just needed to follow the instructions and all would be well.
 Hmm

-Obviously, I learned a huge amount, I could see the logic of how these brilliant books would change my life for the better.
+I learned a huge amount, I could see the logic of how these brilliant books would change my life for the better.
 I tried all the new methods I learned but I was only able to stick with them for a short time.
-Writing ‘I am enough’ on all my mirrors was great until someone came to stay for the weekend, writing my gratitudes every day was fine until I had the hangover from hell and couldn’t think of one thing to be grateful for.
+Writing ‘I am enough’ on all my mirrors was great until someone came to stay for the weekend, writing my gratitudes every day was fine until I had the hangover from hell and couldn’t think of one single thing to be grateful for.

 On and on, spending hundreds, probably thousands, on trying to improve myself, to be better, to be happier.
 One day, in a fit of desperation, I read my journal back to see if I could spot anything that I had written that might give me a clue.
 I got the biggest smack in the face.
 Every day for weeks and months previously I had written something about alcohol.
 There were positive and negative notes but they were there every day.
 I was mortified.
 This is what gave me the motivation to give up.